Subphotospheric Emission from Short Gamma-Ray Bursts. II.~Signatures of Non-Thermal Dissipation in the Multi-Messenger Signals: Radiation modeling methods

 The total number and energy of photons are calculated as

 The characteristic time between two scatterings is given by $t_\mrm{c} = 1/ \sigma_\mrm{T} n_\mrm{e} c$.

 We extend the Kompaneets equation by source, sink and cooling terms as follows:

 In addition to cooling and density dilution due to the plasma expansion, absorption (expressed through the absorption timescale $\tau$) and source terms (expressed as $\epsilon (x) $) in the Kompaneets equation are determined by three radiative processes: bremsstrahlung, thermal cyclotron, and double Compton.
+The overall cooling and absorption/emission terms are considered to be the sum of the terms due to single processes, namely:

-Below we summarize the main formulas for these processes, following \citet{Vurm:2012be} for their implementation \citep[which is consistent with][]{Begue:2014kxa, 1986:RybickiLightman}.
+Here ``FF'' stands for Bremsstrahlung, ``CY'' for cyclotron, ``DC'' for double Compton, and ``exp'' represents the expansion terms.
+The exact derivations of the terms will be introduced below.
+Below we give the absorption coefficients for these processes, following \citet{Vurm:2012be} for their implementation \citep[which is consistent with][]{Begue:2014kxa, 1986:RybickiLightman}.
 We assume that the emissivity ($j_x$) and the absorption coefficient ($\alpha_x$) can be related to each other by Kirchhoff law, valid for an electron distribution in thermal equilibrium:

 The absorption coefficient $\alpha_x$ is related to the absorption rate $\tau^{-1}$ in Eq.~\ref{eq:kompaneets_extended} as $\tau^{-1} = \alpha_x c $.
 For the source term $\epsilon (x) $ in Eq.~\ref{eq:kompaneets_extended}, we translate Eq.~\ref{eq:kichhoff_law} into photon momentum space: